gogo2464/cryptatools-rs/README.md

 cryptatools-core = { git = "https://github.com/gogo2464/cryptatools-rs", package = 'cryptatools-core' }
 ```

+Works on rust stable, unstable as well as nightly toolchains.

 ### 2-Python binding installation.
 To install the python Bindings you can use pip or build from source: